How Someone you Know can Adopt your Baby [And How in 4 Steps]

 The answer is yes.
 Whether they plan on “giving a baby up” for adoption to a friend, family member, or someone they’ve met through their own networking efforts, these arrangements are known as independent, or identified, adoptions.

 If this describes your situation, American Adoptions can offer the same services to you that we offer to all other prospective birth mothers.
 Here, learn more about identified adoption, how to “give your child up” for adoption to a friend and the ways American Adoptions can help.
-To get more information about placing your child for adoption with someone you know, contact us today.
+To get more information about placing your child for adoption with someone you know, contact us today at 1-800-ADOPTION.

 7 Things to Consider When “Giving Your Child Up” for Adoption to a Friend